In Person 2021 Workshops | Session 4 | July 18-23

 Instructor: Elizabeth Cowles

-Dear Fellow Biology Educator: Welcome to St. Johnsbury Academy during a time when biology is front page news!
-This online course is designed for teachers who are new to teaching AP Biology and experienced teachers who are looking for information about the changes in curriculum and the new resources which are available.
+Dear Fellow Biology Educator: Welcome to St. Johnsbury Academy during a time when biology is constantly in the news!
+This course is designed for teachers who are new to teaching AP Biology and experienced teachers who are looking for information about the changes in curriculum and the new resources.
 The course will focus on the following: 1) the foundation of AP Biology as articulated in the Curriculum Framework (the four Big Ideas, six Science Practices, etc.), 2) Inquiry-based lab instruction, 3) mentoring students be more successful on the AP Biology Exam.
 We shall discuss the College Board-instituted changes regarding student course enrollment, formative and summative assessments, laboratory ideas, and the resources that are available for teachers and their students.
+We will perform several laboratories and discuss the results.
 We will review the many resources available from publishers, science supplies, and research institutions.
-The new AP Biology Course and Exam Description (CED) is accessible online: https://apcentral.collegeboard.org/pdf/ap-biology-course-and-exam-description-0.pdf and you will receive a packet with the information.
+The new AP Biology Course and Exam Description (CED) is accessible online: https://apcentral.collegeboard.org/pdf/ap-biology-course-and-exam-description-0.pdf.
 Each participant will share a “best practice” idea of a favorite activity or demonstration.
-Our online labs will describe the laboratory setup and the analysis of data from the exercises.
 I look forward to meeting you in July.

 AP Calculus BC - In Person